FAIMS/faims2-to-3-module-converter/README.md

 If you're using direnv > 2.21.0, the local envrc should work

-`$ pip install -r requirements.txt` should then work.
+`$ pip install .` should then work.

-invoke with ./convert.py
+invoke with ./convertAll.sh